sdc17/UPop/README.md

 * Compression

     Download the uncompressed model from the table below, put it under the `pretrained` folder, accordingly modify the option `--pretrained` of the scripts, and export the folder of datasets as the environment variable `DATASET`.
-For example, to conduct a 30% compression on 4 A100 GPUs (80G):
+For example, to conduct a 30% compression on 4 A100 GPUs:
     ```bash
     export DATASET=datasets/vision